Affordably Priced Sails for Storer Boats and other boats too – see this article on Really Simple Sails to find out more about sail options.

-I’ve been concerned about this for a long time, and have finally found a way to reduce the cost without reducing the quality.
+I’ve been concerned about this for a long time, and have finally found a way to reduce the cost without reducing the quality for sails for Storer Designs.
 Helped start a new sailmaking company.

 Over the past 12 months or more I have been working in the background with a group of friends from the Philippines to set up a small scale sailmaking factory.
-I’ve sourced quality materials from Australia, the USA, Japan and Taiwan and designed sails for several of my boat designs.
+I’ve sourced quality materials from Australia, the UK, USA, and Japan designed sails for several of my boat designs.

-In the end the sails will be stocked by storerboats agents in the Americas, the UK, Hungary and Australia.
-For the moment we have started with Duckworks in the USA that just sent the first sail to Daniel in Uruguay.
+Stock Sails will be available from storerboats agents in the Americas, the UK, Hungary and Australia.
+For the moment we have started with Duckworks in the USA and Duck Flat in Australia that just sent the first sail to Daniel in Uruguay.
 His pic below.

 and his sailing pictures are here

 Good Quality Sails for Goat Island Skiff and OzRacer series

 This has turned into ReallySimpleSails.com and they sell make and sell sails through Duckworks USA but also sell direct to other locations reached more economically posting direct from the Philippines.
 Later we intend to have stock sails with our agents in different regions.